direxxi/portfolio2/README.md

-# 🧑‍💻 Kyle’s Personal Portfolio – direxxi
+# 🧑‍💻 My Personal Portfolio – direxxi

 This is my personal portfolio website, designed and developed to showcase my work, skills, and journey as a frontend developer.
 It includes sections for projects, images, and visual creativity, all wrapped in a clean and responsive design.